OHDSI/ETL-LambdaBuilder/docs/IBM_CCAE_MDCR/CCAE_MDCR_stem_health_risk_assessment.md

  * Keep all records with valid values no matter whether SURVDATE is within observation period or not.

- * Keep all records even if some data moves to other domains, the OBSERVATION_CONCEPT_ID will be 0 for the records that moved elsewhere.

  * The following are list of HRA data variables, with character or numeric value.
 However, the data for all surveys can be converted into numeric value.

 **Test\_Name**|**Missing\_Value**|**Value\_Type**